Studying Two-Photon Exchange in Deep Inelastic Scattering with the HERA Data: Introduction

 \section{Introduction}

 Electron scattering from hadronic targets provides the cleanest process for elucidating the electromagnetic structure of the target.
 At Born-level, this process proceeds via the exchange of a single virtual photon.
-However, there presently exists a long-standing discrepancy between the Rosenbluth and polarization transfer techniques for measuring the electromagnetic form factors of the proton~\cite{JeffersonLabHallA:1999epl,Arrington:2011dn}.
-A plausible resolution to this discrepancy is two-photon exchange, since Rosenbluth measurements are generally more sensitive to TPE effects than polarization transfer~\cite{Arrington:2011dn}.
-TPE can be measured directly by comparing the cross sections for \emp and \epp scattering due to the fact that TPE contributions enter the cross section with opposite sign depending on the beam charge~\cite{Arrington:2011dn}.
+However, there presently exists a long-standing discrepancy between the Rosenbluth and polarization transfer techniques for measuring the electromagnetic form factors of the proton~\cite{JeffersonLabHallA:1999epl,Arrington:2011dn,Qattan:2024pco}.
+A plausible resolution to this discrepancy is two-photon exchange (TPE), since Rosenbluth measurements are generally more sensitive to TPE effects than polarization transfer~\cite{Arrington:2011dn}.
+TPE contributions enter the cross section with opposite sign depending on the beam charge~\cite{Arrington:2011dn}, meaning TPE can be measured by comparing the cross sections for \emp and \epp scattering.
 The observable we will focus on is the ratio of the positron and electron cross sections,

-In elastic $ep$ scattering\footnote{In elastic scattering, the quantity $R_{\pm}$ is often written as $R_{2\gamma}$}, $R_{\pm}\approx1-2\delta_{\mathrm{TPE}}$, providing access to the contribution of TPE to the cross section, $\delta_{\mathrm{TPE}}$.
+In elastic $ep$ scattering\footnote{In elastic scattering, the quantity $R_{\pm}$ is often written as $R_{2\gamma}$.}, $R_{\pm}\approx1-2\delta_{\mathrm{TPE}}$, providing access to the contribution of TPE to the cross section, $\delta_{\mathrm{TPE}}$.
+The explicit definition of $\delta_{\mathrm{TPE}}$ can be found in e.g. Eq.
+36 of Ref.~\cite{Arrington:2011dn}, where it is referred to as $\bar{\delta}$.
 In the case of DIS, $R_{\pm}$ is sensitive to higher-order QED effects, including both TPE and the interference between radiation from the lepton and from the quarks.